EPL: New Year, but same old Arsenal lose yet again

-Gunners beaten 0-2 by Southampton to stay in fifth place; Man United, Liverpool also drop valuable points
+Gunners beaten 0-2 by Southampton to stay in fifth place on the English Premier League table; Man United, Liverpool also drop valuable points

 London: Wojciech Szczesny’s two goalkeeping howlers gifted Southampton a 2-0 victory over Arsenal that left Arsene Wenger fuming at St Mary’s.
 Szczesny raced out of his area to hand Sadio Mane the chance to chip home, before a weak clearance led to Dusan Tadic’s tap-in.

 Dusan Tadic of Southampton scores past Arsenal goalkeeper Wojciech Szczesny at St Mary's Stadium yesterday.
 Pic/Getty Images.
 Inset: Arsenal manager Arsene Wenger.

 Manager Ronald Koeman has already claimed Southampton can beat Arsenal to a top-four English Premier League finish this term, and the Saints’ victory cemented fourth spot and a three-point advantage over the Gunners.